-1) Classical Music
+1. Classical Music

-Their original study, which appeared in the October 1993 issue of Nature, employed 36 Cal-Irvine students who were divided into three groups.
+The study — led by researchers Gordon Shaw, Frances Rauscher, and Katherine Ky — employed 36 Cal-Irvine students who were divided into three groups.
 Group one listen to a Mozart selection, while group two listened to a relaxation tape, and group three endured 10 minutes of silence.

 Think classical music might work for you?
 Check out this classical-influenced playlist to find out for yourself:

-2) Video Game Soundtracks
+2. Video Game Soundtracks

-For example, when psychology professor Siu-Lan Tan and her colleagues John Baxa and Matt Spackman specifically honed in on the game "Twilight Princess (Legend of Zelda)" and found that participants who played with both music and sound effects off performed worse than those who played with it on.
+For example, when psychology professor Siu-Lan Tan and her colleagues John Baxa and Matt Spackman specifically honed in on the game "Twilight Princess (Legend of Zelda)," they found that participants who played with both music and sound effects off performed worse than those who played with it on.

-3) Nature Sounds
+3. Nature Sounds

 According to psychophysical data and sound-field analysis published in The Journal of the Acoustical Society of America, listening to "natural" sounds could enhance cognitive functioning, optimize your ability to concentrate, and increase your level of satisfaction.